luxfi/web/sites/login/README.md

 # login
-Lux Network wide authentication and login page.
+Lux Login authentication and login page.

 ## To run locally